 The practice is full of patients of Dr. Müller , a cardiologist.
-A man with a suitcase, like everyone else, awaits the longed-for call for his request.
-"How open will he this time on the merits of my products?
+A man with a suitcase, like everyone else, is waiting for the longed-for call for his concern.
+“How open will he be to the benefits of my products this time?

 Six weeks ago we had to interrupt our conversation due to an emergency.
-I know that he prefers to use drugs from a competitor.
-I think he has something against me, is always so buttoned up and has too little time for me, is constantly looking at his watch and is happy if I clear the field for more patients as soon as possible. "
+I know that he prefers to use a competitor's medication.
+I think he has something against me, is always so buttoned up and has far too little time for me, constantly looks at his watch and is happy if I clear the field for other patients as soon as possible. ”

 Doctors and pharmaceutical representatives - a difficult relationship?

 For example, the internal dialogue of a pharmacist could take place before a doctor's visit.
 Why do doctors still have the time to talk with external employees?
 The times for generous incentive events and gifts from pharmacists are over.
 What are the benefits of this conversation?
 Is it the power of habit from former times, pure courtesy of doctors or the quick update of news from pharmaceutical products?